Talking with children who have been through a Life Education programme, there is a great recall of the messages taught.

 In 2011 the Trust achieved a significant milestone in Hawke’s Bay with the 100,000th pupil visiting the classroom.
 Over the last 20 years at least 5,600 pupils have each year visited the classroom.
 In recent years the pupil numbers visiting the classroom have grown to in excess of 6,300 pupils each year participating in some 580 teaching sessions.
-This is a mighty achievement for our Educator Anne Jamieson.

 Without the ongoing financial support of the charitable trusts, individuals and Harold Club members we would be unable to provide Life Education programmes to the schools at a nominal cost.
 A special thank you for the part you play.